NEED A LINKEDIN PROFILE HEADSHOT OR LOOKING TO UPDATE YOUR BUSINESS PORTRAIT FOR SOCIAL MEDIA, NETWORKING & WEBSITES.

 NEW STUDIO DATE – THURSDAY 2ND APRIL 2015.

-What to expect from our pop-up Headshot Days.
+What to expect from our pop-up LinkedIn Headshot Days.

-We get so many questions from our clients before portrait/headshot shoots so Rachel put those questions to Jon to give new clients some things to think about before a corporate headshot studio session.
+We get so many questions from our clients before our professional portrait/ LinkedIn headshot sessions so Rachel put these questions to Jon to give new clients some things to think about before coming along for new LinkedIn Headshots.

 So, what is the Pop-Up Studio?

-By the end of the week we should find out if we’ve got planning permission for a studio in our garden, which is very exciting!
-But for now we’re having to ‘pop-up’ a studio in our home.
-We’ve been doing this for the last year or so, just to test the water really.
-I’ve been going to clients photographing headshots/corporate portraits for years now and I photograph the teams at all kinds of big organisations such as L’Oreal, Estee Lauder, Moet et Chandon.
 I thought it would be good to offer the same quality images to smaller businesses and individuals.
 Doing it one one day per month and offering people a place to come seemed like the best idea and it’s been working brilliantly well.
-So much so that we’re now hoping to have a studio going into next year (fingers crossed!).
+So much so that we’re now hoping to have a studio.
+We’re hoping to launch the more formal studio space as we head into Spring this year.